Updated: Oct 21, 2020

 4. Dashboard and KPIs

-Like with any other parts in your Supply Chain, you want to have a good grasp on the data produced by your Inventory Management System, almost in real time.
+Like with any other parts in your Supply Chain, you want to have a good grasp on the data produced by your Inventory Management System, almost in real-time.
 Indeed, it should be able to quickly tell you how you manage your inventory and let you go through your main KPIs (Key Performance Indicators) related to your inventory.

-Having a dashboard is important and it should give you a great visual to understand what is going on at a glance of it.
+Having a dashboard is important and it should give you a great visual to understand what is going on at a glance at it.
 Each KPI should have some sort of graph with a chronologic evolution.
 Obviously, you want to make sure you progress and you want to monitor that progress.

 Here are a few of the KPIs you can develop and link to your inventory.

-Turnover rate per year: One of the most important long term indicator for your stock is the turnover rate per year, which is basically the number of times your inventory will turn in value over a year.
+Turnover rate per year: One of the most important long term indicators for your stock is the turnover rate per year, which is basically the number of times your inventory will turn in value over a year.
 You want to hold enough stock to avoid stock-outs but you don't want to hold too much.
 Therefore, you want to look for a high turnover rate, but that will depend on your industry and the supply risk you may have, as well as the volatility of your demand.
 However, you should aim at increasing the turnover rate every year, while securing supplies and reducing demand variations

-Stock valuation, global and per category: Knowing what is the value of your stock is a financial requirement, and a necessity in terms of management.
+Stock valuation, global and per category: Knowing what is the value of your stock is a financial requirement and a necessity in terms of management.
 Having a global view of the value in your warehouse will give you an up to date visibility on your stock.
-Then, a per category valuation will let you know which categories take the most of your value, and therefore allows for prioritization.
+Then, a per-category valuation will let you know which categories take the most of your value, and therefore allows for prioritization.
 You then need to wonder why is this taking that much of the overall value (large demand and supply risks or aging inventory, is there a couple of items within that category taking most of the value?...) and then take action on the cause.
 The objective for that indication is really dependant on your company.
 Should you do well and increase sales while the supply risk is high, you may need an increasing stock.
 On the contrary, should your sales get lower or stagnate, you may need to have a reduction of inventory to reduce costs.

-Stock out rate: Nobody wants to have stock-outs as they are just opportunity losses.
+Stockout rate: Nobody wants to have stock-outs as they are just opportunity losses.
 However, they may happen should your supplier not be able to deliver as expected, you or your supplier face a supply disruption or you are stroke with an unforeseen spike in demand.
 However, you need to prevent these and know what items have been in stock-out over the last month.
 Following your stock-out rate will give you the opportunity to analyze what created that and then take action to prevent and reduce that rate.
 Your aim here is obviously to get to zero stock-out items, but that might not always be possible.

 Obviously, these are only a few of the KPIs you can use for inventory control, but they are a good start.
 You can apply more indicator and get more granular in your analysis, and adapt it to your industry.
 By starting with these, you will get a better understanding of your needs and what other indicators you might need to follow.